-Always Choose the Good Tequila
+Always Start With Good Tequila

 There’s one other important factor before you go mixing and matching tequila with your favorite smokes, and that’s the aging process.

-Let it Sit
+Let Your Tequila Sit

 The gold hue of an Anejo tequila signifies just how great it is.
 The light and smooth flavor should pair equally well with a light and smooth cigar.

 In this case, Blanco tequilas pair well with Nicaraguan smokes.
 A good example is to pair a shot of Alquimia Tequila Uno with a Joya De Nicaragua Cabinetta #2.
-The Nicaraguan smoke is spicy yet smooth and blends well with many Blancos and leaves a creamy citrus aftertaste that is refreshing
+The Nicaraguan smoke is spicy yet smooth and blends well with many Blancos, and leaves a creamy citrus aftertaste that is refreshing